BonsaiAI/bonsaiai.github.io/source/includes/getting-started/_quick-start.html.md

 Before you begin, you will need to have access to our private beta.
 If you don't have access yet, request access at [bons.ai][1].

-For this quick start guide, we'll be walking you through how to create a BRAIN to train the [OpenAI Gym][4] environment for Cartpole, a simple balance control problem.
+In this guide, we’ll walk you through creating a BRAIN to train the [OpenAI Gym][4] environment for Cartpole, a simple balance control problem.
 The walkthrough of the Inkling code and simulator interface can be found in our [Examples][2] and the full source code for you to take a look at is on [Bonsai's GitHub][3].

 If you'd prefer not to use our web interface, head to our [CLI Guide][11] to follow a similar guide to this one on your local computer.

-## BRAINs Dashboard Page
+## BRAIN Dashboard

-> ![No BRAINs Dashboard][5]
+> ![No BRAIN Dashboard][5]

-The dashboard has a NEW BRAIN button, pictured above.
-Click on it to start the BRAIN creation process, where you’re provided a form to give your brain a name and description.
+The dashboard has a New BRAIN button as pictured.
+Click on it to create a BRAIN.

 > ![Setup Cartpole BRAIN][6]

-Then select "Cartpole" from the list of template BRAINs.
-This is one of the simulations that can be managed on Bonsai's servers, so you don't need to run anything locally on your computer to train this simulation.
+Select ‘Cartpole’ from the set of BRAIN templates.
+The Cartpole simulation can be managed on Bonsai’s servers, so you don't need to run anything locally on your computer to train this simulation.
+At this time, you will also be asked to give your BRAIN a name and a description.

-Click on the "Create" button which will take you to the BRAIN's Details page.
+Click on the "Create" button which will take you to the BRAIN Details page.

-## BRAIN Details Page
+## BRAIN Details

 > BRAIN Graph
 > ![Untrained BRAIN graph][7]